atharvacc/c2GAN/README.md

 ## For testing

-Write test data into tfrecords
+Encode test data into tfrecords

 ```
 $ python3 build_data.py --project 1_Isotropic_Liver --type test
 ```

-We use the same code but different parameters for training and test.
-You just need to load your checkpoints like this:
+We use the same code but different arguments for training and test.
+You just need to load pre-trained model or checkpoints.

 ```
 $ python main.py --epoch 500 --project 1_Isotropic_Liver --channels 1 --image_size 128 --GPU 0 --type test --load_model 20190926-1619
 ```

-Interpretation of the above parameters:
+Interpretation of arguments above:

 ```
 --epoch:'the number of images in the testing dataset'